Post-Training LLMs as Better Decision-Making Agents: A Regret-Minimization Approach: Deferred Experimental Results for

-From the discussion above, we suspect that the problem for \textit{distributional} output is that the model faces a serious \textit{low-entropy simplex bias} problem.
-In this part, we examine simpler probabilistic simplexes of action $d=2$ for the FOL environment.
-The experimental results show that if the probabilistic simplexes of action $d=2$ are simple enough, Gemma-2-9b-it or even smaller open-weight LLMs like Phi-3.5-mini-instruct can have improved regret behavior when applying \briefalgorithmexpand{}.
+From the discussion above, we suspect that the problem for \textit{distributional} output is that the model faces a serious \textit{high-entropy simplex bias} problem.
+In this part, we examine simpler probabilistic simplices of action $d=2$ for the FOL environment.
+The experimental results show that if the probabilistic simplices of action $d=2$ are simple enough, Gemma-2-9b-it or even smaller open-weight LLMs like Phi-3.5-mini-instruct can have improved regret behavior when applying \briefalgorithmexpand{}.

-We first show results of the distribution of the probabilistic simplex with action $d=2$ in \Cref{fig:open-FOL-indist-appendix-dist2}, which demonstrate for a simpler simplex (action $d=2$), the \textit{low-entropy simplex bias} is not that severe.
+We first show results of the distribution of the probabilistic simplex with action $d=2$ in \Cref{fig:open-FOL-indist-appendix-dist2}, which demonstrate for a simpler simplex (action $d=2$), the \textit{high-entropy simplex bias} is not that severe.

 We also provide results on Gemma-2-9b-it.
 We train the model with $d=2$ actions and a time horizon of $T=25$ using a mixture of the \mybluehyperlink{gaussianmu}{Gaussian}, \mybluehyperlink{uniform}{Uniform}, and \mybluehyperlink{sine}{Sine-trend} rewards, and evaluate it with the same distribution and a longer time horizon $T=50$ in \Cref{tab:open-FOL-indist-appendix-A2} and \Cref{fig:open-FOL-indist-appendix-A2}.